monkeypostulate/tribute_game/README.md

 </ul>
 <ol>
 <li> Each Period, three actors A1, A2, A3 are chosen at random. </li>
-<li> Actor Ai choose a neighbour actor Bi and demands a tribute of 250. </li>
+<li> Actor Ai chooses a neighbour actor Bi and demands a tribute of 250. </li>
-<li> Actor Bi choose to pay or go to war, dependening on which will cause less loss of wealth. </li>
+<li> Actor Bi chooses to pay or go to war, depending on which will cause less loss of wealth. </li>
 </ol>

 <p> If  actor Bi pays the tribute, then the commitments between actor Ai and Bi increase by 10% (the maximum value is 100%).</p>
 <p> If they fight, their commitment decrease by 10% (minimum value 0%). </p>

-<p> An actor C  supports actor Ai if the commitment between them is larger than the commitment between C and Bi;
+<p> An actor C  supports actor Ai if the commitment between them is larger than the commitment between C and Bi,
 and there is a sequence of actors supporting Ai from C to Ai. </p>
 <p> In the same way, the target actor may receive the support from other actors. </p>

 ![Screenshot](Period2997.png)
-<p> For instance, actor 16 demands a tribute from actor 17; and actor 7 supports actor 16,
+<p> For instance, actor 16 demands a tribute from actor 17; and actor 7 supports actor 16
 because actors 9-15 support actor 16 and its commitment to actor 17 is stronger than to actor 16. </p>

 <p> If actor Bi decides to go to war, then actors supporting Ai lose 25% of the  total wealth of the actors supporting Bi times the commitment to actor Ai. </p>
 <p> In the same manner, actors supporting actor Bi lose wealth if actor Bi decides to go to war.
-<p> If there is a war, the commitment between actors fighting in the same side is increase by $10%,
+<p> If there is a war, the commitment between actors fighting on the same side is increased by $10%,
 and between actors in opposite side is decreased by  10%.</p>